 For example, cladribine and pentostatin can work again to treat HCL if it returns after a long period of remission.
 The doctor can suggest clinical trials studying new ways to treat recurrent PLL or HCL.

-If cancer can’t be treated or controlled, it leads to advanced or terminal cancer.
 It is vital to have straightforward conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has unique skills, knowledge, and experience to assist patients and their families.
 Ensuring that a person is physically comfortable, free from pain, and emotionally supported is extremely important.